JuBiotech/diginbio-car-paper/manuscript/main.md

 ### Biomass process model
-The biomass in the experiment is sourced from a "seed train" of cultivations in three different scales and operating modes:
+The biomass in the whole-cell biotransformation experiment is sourced from a "seed train" of cultivations in three different scales and operating modes:
-1. $1\ L$ L-scale fed-batch bioreactor; 1 per experiment run.
+(a) $1\ L$ L-scale fed-batch stirred-tank bioreactor with 1 per experimental run.
-2. $10\ mL$ mL-scale fed-batch macrobioreactor; 48 per experiment run.
+(b) $10\ mL$ mL-scale fed-batch stirred-tank bioreactor with 48 per experimental run.
-3. $1\ mL$ biotransformation in square deep-well plate; 66 per experiment run.
+(c) $1\ mL$ biotransformation in square deep-well plate with 66 per experimental run.

 The process model must describe biomass in each biotransformation well so it can be accounted for in the 360&nbsp;nm absorbance.
-Since a universally activity metric, that can be interpreted independent from experimental batch effects is desired, the model must additionally describe biomass in a way that excludes random batch effects.
+Since an universally activity metric is diresired, that can be interpreted independently from experimental batch effects, the model must additionally describe biomass in a way that excludes random batch **Siehe oben, was sind Batch Effekte** effects.
 The first process stage at which such an experiment-independent prediction is needed, is the final biomass concentration of the 1&nbsp;L batch cultivation.

-Concretely, we describe the per-experiment final biomass concentration at the 1&nbsp;L scale as a LogNormal-distributed variable called $\mathrm{\vec{X}_{end,\vec{BTR}}}$ with an entry for each experiment run.
+Concretely, we describe the per-experiment final biomass concentration at the 1&nbsp;L scale as a LogNormal-distributed variable called $\mathrm{\vec{X}_{end,\vec{BTR}}}$ with an entry for each experimental run.
 To obtain an experiment-independent prediction, we introduced $\mathrm{X_{end,batch}}$ as a _group mean prior_, also known as a _hyperprior_, around which the $\mathrm{\vec{X}_{end,\vec{BTR}}}$ is centered.
-The prior on $\mathrm{X_{end,batch}}$ is weakly (large $\sigma$) centered at $0.5\ g/L$, whereas actual batches should only deviate from that group mean by ca. $5\ \%$.
+The prior on $\mathrm{X_{end,batch}}$ is weakly (large $\sigma$) centered at $0.5\ g/L$, whereas actual batches should only deviate from that group mean by about $5\ \%$.

 $$\begin{aligned}
     \mathrm{X_{end,batch}} &\sim LogNormal(\mu=ln(0.5), \sigma=0.5)\\